-Saphir NL can deconvolve on separate buildups with a common Pi (Levitan et Al).
+Saphir can deconvolve on separate buildups with a common Pi (Levitan et Al).
 Inconsistent buildups can be deconvolved with the KAPPA method, where one reference buildup is deconvolved with only the late time behavior used for other buildups.

-Saphir NL offers a comprehensive built-in analytical catalog combining well, reservoir and boundary models, complemented by external models.
+Saphir offers a comprehensive built-in analytical catalog combining well, reservoir and boundary models, complemented by external models.

 Different wellbore, well, reservoir and boundaries can be combined to simulate a wide range of reservoir models.

 Additional capabilities include rate dependent skin, changing wellbore storage, interference from other wells, gas material balance correction, well model changing in time, horizontal and vertical anisotropy.